 Some of these crafts require more parental involvement than others, especially when there’s things like scissors involved that you’ll need to help out with so I tend to view crafts for toddlers as a bit more of a joint effort and an excuse to share some special time together.

-As well as the ideas I’m sharing today you’ll also find some fantastic St Patrick’s Day books to share with your child and some free St Patricks Day printables to help making having fun with your chid even easier.
+As well as the inspiration I’m sharing today you’ll also find some fantastic St Patrick’s Day books to share with your child and some free St Patricks Day printables to help making having fun with your chid even easier.

 Free St Patricks Day Printables

-No need to worry how to draw a shamrock, just grab our free shamrock template and print out as many copies as you need!
 This template is perfect for some simple paper shamrock crafts or you can use them as basic coloring pages – just grab some colored markers or paints.

-Grab our free Roll A Rainbow playdough game that can help teach about colours and number recognition or for young toddlers just enjoying playing with the dough and stretching it out across the rainbow!
+Grab our free Roll A Rainbow playdough game that can help teach about colours and number recognition or for young toddlers just enjoying playing with the dough and stretching it out across the rainbow.

 Or how about trying out our Leprechaun emotions St Patrick’s Day playdough mats, another free printable for you!